Limitless-TCG/lotp-docs/player/procedures.md

 ![drop_button](./img/procedures-drop.webp)

 You will still appear in the standings of the tournament with the amount of points you earned in the rounds you played.

+## Notifications

+If you have given the site nofication permissions, your dashboard will automatically send you a desktop notification every time a new round in the tournament is starting.
+However, please keep in mind that these are desktop notifications only, and won't work when using the site on a mobile device.
+Your dashboard does not need to be focused to send you a notification, but it needs to be open in the background at least.

+To enable notifications, go to *Notifications* in the user menu (below *History*, above the *Dark Theme* toggle) and click the *Enable Notifications* button.
+This should prompt the browser to ask you for notification permissions.

+If you want to disable notifications, follow your browser's documentation, as they all have their individual ways to handle notification settings.